aptech/docs/docs/data-management/programmatic-import.rst

     // Specify Pos as string variable
     nba = loadd(dataset, "player + str(Pos) + age");

-The *Player* variable will automatically load as a string variable, the *age* variable will automatically load as a numeric, and *Pos* loads as a categorical variable:
+The *player* variable will automatically load as a string variable, the *age* variable will automatically load as a numeric, and *Pos* loads as a categorical variable:

 ::